sudorandom/kmcd.dev/content/posts/2026/protobuf-varint-vs-fixed/index.md

 devtoSkip: true
 ---

-Many Protocol Buffer schemas default to integer types like `int32` and `int64`.
-They are familiar, compact, and usually good enough.
+When you define an integer field in a Protocol Buffers schema, you probably type `int64` without thinking twice.
+It is a reasonable default.
+Varint encoding compresses small numbers into just a byte or two, keeping network payloads lean.

-But their compactness comes from varint encoding, and varint encoding is not free.
-Every value has to be written or read one byte at a time, with continuation-bit checks and shifting along the way.
-That is a great trade when wire size matters.
-It is less obviously great when the field is hot, repeated, and sitting inside an internal service where CPU time matters more than a few extra bytes.
+However, that compression happens at the expense of CPU cycles.
+To read or write a varint, the CPU must process the value byte by byte, checking continuation bits and shifting payloads along the way.
+When a field is hot, repeated, and sitting in an internal backend service, CPU time often matters much more than shaving off a few network bytes.

-Protobuf also gives us fixed-size integers: `fixed32`, `fixed64`, `sfixed32`, and `sfixed64`.
-These use a constant-width little-endian representation instead of a variable-length varint.
-They usually take more bytes for small values, but the CPU path is much simpler.
+Protobuf also provides fixed-size integers: `fixed32`, `fixed64`, `sfixed32`, and `sfixed64`.
+These use a constant-width, little-endian representation on the wire.
+While they take more bytes for small values, the CPU path is substantially simpler.

-So I wanted to measure the trade directly.
-How much CPU time do varints cost in Go?
-How much faster are fixed-size integers?
-And where do ZigZag integers fit into the picture?

-The benchmarks mostly confirmed the intuition, with one caveat: **for this packed repeated 64-bit benchmark, fixed-size integers are faster in the standard Go protobuf path, especially when values are large or negative.** Implementation details still matter.
-The `hyperpb.Shared` result for small positive varints is the fastest parse in the whole benchmark because it combines a much smaller payload with a specialized parser and memory model.
+To see how much difference this actually makes in Go, I benchmarked the CPU overhead of standard varints against fixed-size integers and ZigZag encoding across three different parsing implementations.
+In a packed repeated 64-bit workload, fixed-size integers are up to 4.4x faster to marshal and 4.5x faster to unmarshal using the standard Go protobuf runtime, especially when values are large or negative.
+The wire-size trade-off is real, but so is the CPU overhead of decoding long varints in a hot loop.

-Within the same implementation path, fixed-size integers were up to **4.4x faster during marshaling** and **4.5x faster during unmarshaling** when handling larger or negative values.
-The wire-size trade-off is real, but so is the CPU cost of long varints.

----

-## Wire Format Mechanics: Varints vs. Fixed

-The benchmark only makes sense if we look at the bytes first.

-This article focuses on three groups of integer types:
+## How the Wire Formats Actually Differ

+Protobuf integer types divide into three encoding groups:

 1. Standard varints: `int32`, `int64`, `uint32`, and `uint64`
 2. ZigZag varints: `sint32` and `sint64`
 3. Fixed-size integers: `fixed32`, `fixed64`, `sfixed32`, and `sfixed64`

-They all look like "integers" in the schema, but they are very different once the encoder starts writing bytes.

-### 1. Standard Varints (`int32` / `int64`)
+### Standard Varints (`int32` / `int64`)

 Varints use protobuf's [Base 128 Varint](https://protobuf.dev/programming-guides/encoding/#varints) format.
-Each byte uses its most significant bit as a continuation flag.
+Each byte reserves its most significant bit as a continuation flag.
 If the bit is set, another byte follows.
-The remaining 7 bits carry the actual value.
+The remaining 7 bits carry the actual payload.

-That makes small values very compact:
+This makes small integers very compact:

 * `42` fits in a single byte.
-* Larger values require more bytes.
+* Larger numbers require more bytes.
 * A 64-bit integer can take up to 10 bytes.

-This compactness is the entire point of varints.
-Under the hood, the encoder must loop over the value to write it 7 bits at a time, checking and setting the continuation bit along the way:
+Under the hood, the encoder must iterate over the value 7 bits at a time, setting continuation flags until the remaining bits are zero (note that `v` must be cast to an unsigned integer like `uint64` so that right-shifting logical shifts zeroes into high bits rather than preserving the sign bit):

 ```go
 for v >= 1<<7 {